okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 Account management policies are read-only.
 You can't delete the policy (you have to disable the feature if you want to stop using it).
 And most importantly, you can't assign it to apps.
 This policy applies to account management actions only.

-Okta account management policies have a policy type of `ACCESS_POLICY`.
+See [Configure an Okta account management policy](/docs/guides/configure-okta-account-management-policy/main/) for more details.

 ### Authentication policy example